paspao/kafka-in-one-container/README.md

 CMD ["/start.sh"]
 ```

-* In the first line I choosed *adoptopenjdk* as base image because it is debian based (I want use *apt*) and it has a valid openjdk already installed
+* In the first line I have chosen *adoptopenjdk* as base image because it is debian based (I want use *apt*) and it has a valid openjdk already installed
 * COPY the *start.sh* file in the root (details below)
-* An *apt update* it's needed to syncronyze the package manager repositories
+* An *apt update* it's needed to synchronize the package manager repositories
 * Then install supervisor and add a copy of Kafka as is and copy the following *supervisor.conf* file

-The *start.sh* manage the environment variable *KAFKA_ADVERTISED_LISTNERS* used to configure the Kafka advertise url.
+The *start.sh* manages the environment variable *KAFKA_ADVERTISED_LISTNERS* used to configure the Kafka advertise url.

 ```bash
 #!/bin/bash -e